 About Sublime Structures at Crystal Palace Park

-This project will focus on the wealth of historic and existing buildings and structures in Crystal Palace Park.
+This project focused on the wealth of historic and existing buildings and structures in Crystal Palace Park.

-Sublime Structures at Crystal Palace Park will enable local young people and families to discover and celebrate the extraordinary legacy of design and engineering innovation found within the park.
+Sublime Structures at Crystal Palace Park enabled local young people and families to discover and celebrate the extraordinary legacy of design and engineering innovation found within the park.

 Working with schools and families

-Through primary and secondary school workshops and family days, we will be investigating a mixture of existing buildings, surviving features, archaeological clues and archival material including:
+Through primary and secondary school workshops and family days, we investigated a mixture of existing buildings, surviving features, archaeological clues and archival material including:

 - Joseph Paxton’s innovative Crystal Palace